 As a kid when we had guests over I used to be in charge of the desserts (or at least my mother made me feel like I was in charge; that was the only aspect I was really interested in helping with).
 I learned a lot about baking through these endeavors and enjoy it to this day.
-Quaker's oatmeal chocolate chip cookies (the recipe actually calls for raisins, but we substitute chocolate chips) were always available in my house and those are my favorite to make (thank goodness my boyfriend likes them too).
+Quaker's oatmeal chocolate chip cookies (the recipe actually calls for raisins, but we substitute chocolate chips) were always available in my house and those are my favorite to make.
 My mother also makes a mean brisket, which is something I have yet to replicate.
 And finally, crepes on weekend mornings, with honey or maple syrup, although not as common now that I'm on my own, still my favorite.

 My cooking triumphs